The Nothing Phone (2) is close to launch, and we're seeing a lot of rumors and leaks. Here’s everything we know about it so far.

-Details are a little thin on the ground right now, but three things are for sure: it will be “more premium,” there is a huge focus on software experience, and it will launch in “late 2023” with the US being the company’s number one priority.
+Details are a little thin on the ground right now, but four things are for sure: it will use the Snapdragon 8 Gen 1+ chipset, there is a huge focus on software experience, it will feature a new red notification light, and it will launch in “summer 2023” with the US being the company’s number one priority.

 This is a huge mic drop moment for the smartphone industry.
 Up until now, the Nothing Phone (1)’s availability has been rather limited, so to see the brand go global is a tantalising prospect.
 And beyond these three core confirmations, Pei also said a couple of other things that we can read into a little bit, to figure out more about what to expect from the Nothing Phone (2).

 Nothing Phone 2: Latest news

 - Carl Pei has confirmed on Twitter that the Nothing Phone (2) will run using the Snapdragon 8+ Gen 1 chipset.

 - The company also gave a glimpse of a new notification light on the back of the phone.
 But more interestingly, take a look in the Twitter replies between Paul Becker and Nothing...
 The fact they mentioned Summertime Sadness by Lana Del Rey (a song that released on June 22) is a strong indicator that we may see the announcement happen then.

 The current word on a Nothing Phone (2) release date is a little vague, but the announcement has been made that the phone is coming "summer 2023."